thibmonsel/GPUSandbox/day_1/README.md

 minimize the transfer between the host and device.
 In Chapter 6, you will learn how to overlap computation with communication using CUDA streams and events.*

-In day 2 will try to minimize the transfer between host and device to improve the overall executing time.
+In our case here the data transfer can't be sped up because the size of our vector is small and it can fit in our GPU global memory.